-After graduating, you might like to undertake further study in the AUR40216 Certificate IV in Automotive Mechanical Diagnosis or AUR40816 Certificate IV in Automotive Mechanical Overhauling.
+After graduating, you might like to undertake further study in the AUR40216 Certificate IV in Automotive Mechanical Diagnosis or AUR40816 Certificate IV in Automotive Mechanical Overhauling or other relevant qualifications.

 Students will be invoiced for the components of the course that they are enrolled into for each year or semester.

 Material fees cover costs associated with the following where applicable, and not limited to: